mharyam/bolt-sheconnect/README.md

 This project was built for the Bolt Hackathon 2025.
 For questions or collaboration opportunities, please reach out through the hackathon platform.

-## 📄 License

-This project is created for the Bolt Hackathon 2025.
-All rights reserved.

----

 ## 🎉 Hackathon Submission Details